mariosuarezmaroto/mariosuarezmaroto/README.md

 · I try to make functional and useful programs (lol)

-· Maybe I will try to make a useful website, the duck is a placeholder :)
+· My own website! (the duck website is a placeholder)

 # About me
 See my stats!